By Zuleyka Zevallos

 Author Nnedi Okorafor-Mbachu cites the 1958 film The Defiant Ones as the first, most prominent example of the magical negro trope.
 In this film Noah Cullen (played by Sidney Poitier) sacrifices his freedom to help John “Joker” Jackson (played by Tony Curtis).

 Okorafor-Mbachu, director Spike Lee and other cultural critics have argued that while the magical negro may have been Hollywood’s first minority group stamped onto celluloid, Hollywood uses the same characteristics of the magical negro to “positively stereotype” other minority groups.
-This includes other non-White groups, with a special fixation on Indigenous cultures (also known as the noble savage trope); disabled people (refer to the inspirationally disabled trope); socially disadvantaged individuals, primarily poor non-White people (the White man’s burden); and lesbian, gay, bisexual and transgender (LGBT) groups (see the magical queer trope) .
+This includes other people of colour, with a special fixation on Indigenous cultures (also known as the noble savage trope); disabled people (refer to the inspirationally disabled trope); socially disadvantaged individuals, primarily poor people of colour (the White man’s burden); and lesbian, gay, bisexual and transgender (LGBT) groups (see the magical queer trope) .
 Okorafor-Mbachu describes the gambit of magical minorities this way:

 - He or she is a person of colour, typically Black, often Native American, in a story about predominantly White characters.

 - He or she seems to have nothing better to do than help the White protagonist, who is often a stranger to the Magical Negro at first.

 - He or she disappears, dies, or sacrifices something of great value after or while helping the White protagonist.

 - He or she is uneducated, mentally handicapped, at a low position in life, or all of the above.

 - He or she is wise, patient, and spiritually in touch.
 Closer to the earth, one might say.
 He or she often literally has magical powers.